PDOK/featureinfo-generator/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/pdok/featureinfo-generator.svg)](https://hub.docker.com/r/pdok/featureinfo-generator)

 This project creates a HTML document which can be used as a template through Mapserver to create a getFeatureInfo response for the WMS-services.
-Documentation for the usage of template driver output in Mapserver can be found at https://mapserver.org/output/template_output.html#template-driven-output.
+Documentation for the usage of template driven output in Mapserver can be found at https://mapserver.org/output/template_output.html#template-driven-output.

 The generated HTML template is configured by a `scheme.json` file.
 This JSON-file contains the following information: